2020 Vault Rankings

 - New York#1

 Each year, a significant chunk of the world’s dealmaking—major mergers and acquisitions, antitrust and shareholder litigation, big-name restructurings, and multi-billion-dollar real estate ventures—gets cranked through the well-oiled machine that is Wachtell Lipton.
-Manning the apparatus are a gifted few, whose compensation far outstrips industry standards.
-While it may not be the biggest or the highest revenue-maker as a firm, it is the most profitable place in the world to practice law.
 Wachtell Lipton is one of the smallest firms in the AmLaw 100, but it is continually one of the top firms (and usually the top firm) when it comes to PPP, and it stands above the going market rate for first-year associate salaries.

 The New York Four

-Founded in 1965 by four princes of NYU's Law Review—Herbert Wachtell, Martin Lipton, Leonard Rosen, and George Katz—this resolutely New York firm still operates from a single Manhattan office.
-Public interest law champion Katz died young, at 57, in 1989.
-Rosen remained at the firm as Of Counsel until he passed away in 2014 at the age of 83.
-Wachtell and Lipton remain at the firm as active partners.
-In 1982, Lipton—who recently topped New York Magazine's list of the most influential lawyers in New York—actually created the “poison pill,” one of the most famous and enduring ways to protect shareholders’ rights.
+Founded in 1965 by four princes of NYU's Law Review—Herbert Wachtell, Martin Lipton, Leonard Rosen, and George Katz—this resolute New York firm still operates from a single Manhattan office.
+In 1982, Lipton created the “poison pill,” one of the most famous and enduring ways to protect shareholders’ rights.
 Today, Wachtell and Lipton remain at the firm as active partners.

 What sets the firm apart, even rivals concede, is that in a city of razor-sharp competitors, no other quite matches what Wachtell Lipton does.
 From its early days, the firm steered clear of run-of-the-mill corporate matters, choosing messier, riskier work.
 As such, Wachtell Lipton relies far less on bread-and-butter clients and politely declines more plebeian (if nonetheless profitable) engagements.
 The firm was one of the first to link its fees to deal value, a model that became the aspiration of most major M&A houses.

 When it comes to M&A, Wachtell Lipton reigns supreme, holding the No. 1 spot in Vault’s M&A ranking for more than a decade.
 It also regularly places among the top 10 firms in Vault’s General Corporate, Private Equity, and Banking and Financial Services rankings.
 The firm was involved in the death’s door resuscitation of Chrysler in the 1970s.
-The firm also played a key role in the much-publicized acquisition of Getty Oil Company, in which Texaco’s "white knight" offer was heralded as one of the greatest acquisitions in history.
+It also played a key role in the much-publicized acquisition of Getty Oil Company, in which Texaco’s "white knight" offer was heralded as one of the greatest acquisitions in history.
 In more recent history, the firm has seen great success with LBOs and IPOs, corporate restructurings, and other finance matters.
-It took the lead on what some observers have called the most complex real estate deal in history: the successful negotiation of a master development agreement for the World Trade Center site following September 11th.
+It took the lead on what some observers have called the most complex real estate deal in history: the successful negotiation of a master development agreement for the World Trade Center site following September 11, 2001.

 51 West 52nd Street